Red Nose Six Safe Sleep Recommendations

 Well fitted across the neck and chest, with baby’s arms out, and no hood.

-5) Sleep baby in their own safe sleep space in the parent’s or caregiver’s room for the first 6 months
+5) Sleep baby in their own safe sleep space in the same room as their parent or caregiver for at least the first 6 months

 6) Breastfeed baby